 In February of 2023, the US State Department concluded a $20M settlement of alleged export violations by 3D Systems Corporation.
-Before that, Honeywell International was fined $13M by the State Department for unauthorized export of dozens of technical drawings relating to components of various aircraft, missiles, and tanks to countries such as China.
-This fine was the result of mismanagement of ITAR (International Traffic in Arms Regulations) data.
+Before that, Honeywell International was fined $13M by the State Department for unauthorized export of dozens of technical drawings.
+Both were the result of mismanagement of ITAR (International Traffic in Arms Regulations) data.

 In this blog we’ll break down what the regulation means and look into what companies can do to best manage their compliance responsibilities.
 We’ll look at: